pauloesteban/MetaBow-Toolkit/README.md

 ## Credits
-Based on the work by James Bradbury and Paulo Chiliguano Directed by Roberto Alonso Trillo
+Based on the work by James Bradbury and Paulo Chiliguano.

+Directed by Roberto Alonso Trillo.